 Defending yourself is an emotion that is embedded in our minds.
-We used to be part of tribes that would defend each other and our mind still behaves in ways that shield us from danger.
+We used to be part of tribes that would defend each other, and our mind still behaves in ways that shield us from danger.
 Whenever you're confronted, your mind thinks you're in danger, and you must defend yourself or die.
-While some people have the awareness that they are not in physical danger, others will fight, flight, fawn or freeze.
+While some people know that they are not in physical danger, others will fight, flight, fawn, or freeze.

 We Have Pride